KonnexionsGmbH/dcr/docs/index.md

 Document files that do not fall into one of the previous categories are marked as faulty and moved to the file directory **`ìnbox_rejected`**.

+### 2.2 Convert pdf documents to image files

+pdf documents consisting of scanned images must first be processed with OCR software in order to extract the text they contain.
+Since [Tesseract OCR](https://github.com/tesseract-ocr/tesseract) does not support the pdf file format, such a pdf document must first be converted into an image file.
+This is done with the software [pdf2image](https://pypi.org/project/pdf2image/), which in turn is based on the [Poppler](https://poppler.freedesktop.org) software.

 ## 3. Requirements

 ### 3.1 Operating System